-These settings control how the AXIS 207W interacts with the wireless network.
+These settings control how the AXIS 207MW interacts with the wireless network.
 Apart from identifying the wireless network, it is also possible to enable wireless encryption.

-SSID - This is the name of the wireless network the AXIS 207W is configured for.
+SSID - This is the name of the wireless network the camera is configured for.
 The field accepts up to 32 alphanumeric characters.
-The name must be exactly the same as that used in the wireless access point, or the connection will not be established.
+The name must be exactly the same as that used in the wireless access point or the connection will not be established.

-Leaving this field blank means the AXIS 207W will attempt to access the nearest open network.
+Leaving this field blank means the camera will attempt to access the nearest open network.